-On the ING traineeship, there are seven tracks to choose from: Retail Banking, Wholesale Banking, Finance, Risk , Information Technology, HR and Operations & Change.
+On the ING traineeship, there are eight tracks to choose from: Retail Banking, Wholesale Banking, Finance, Risk , Information Technology, HR, Analytics and Operations & Change.
 Once you’ve decided which track suits you best, the next step is to submit your application for the International Talent Programme (ITP) .
 Simply apply online for a current trainee vacancy within the track of your choice and convince us of your potential.
 Your application marks the start of the selection procedure, which can last between four to six weeks.
 The actual traineeship programme starts twice a year, in April and October.

 General outline of the selection procedure:

 Step 1: Evaluation of your curriculum vitae, motivational questions and qualifications

 Send us your CV, answers to the motivational questions, Bachelor and (provisional) Master certificates and lists of grades.

 We will evaluate your CV, answers to the motivational questions and your qualifications and then let you know whether you are through to the next step of the selection procedure.

 Step 2: Online Assessment